PigeoncoinClassic/pigeoncoinclassic.github.io/flightplan.md

           Develop a new brand identity including logo, typography, colors, data display, and user-interface mockups for a future social media application.

       - title: Core wallet
-        progress: 90
+        progress: 100
         tags:
           - OpenSSL
-          - checkpoints
+          - rebrand
-          - investigate difficulty
+          - 360 retarget period
         content: |
           Secure the wallet with the latest version of OpenSSL.
-Update checkpoints to prevent blockchain branching.
-Investigate difficulty algorithms.
+Apply our new logo.
+Change difficulty retargeting period to 360 blocks at a height of 87,570 blocks.

       - title: Website
-        progress: 90
+        progress: 100
         tags:
           - layout
           - firebase